 Although not common, E. coli can be spread from one person to another.
 This may happen when someone does not wash his or her hands after a bowel movement and then touches other objects or someone else's hands.

 Symptoms occur when E. coli bacteria enter the intestine.
-The time between being infected and developing symptoms is usually 24 - 72 hours.
+The time between being infected and developing symptoms is usually 24 to 72 hours.
+The most common symptom is sudden, severe diarrhea that is often bloody.

 Other symptoms may include: